Golden46/InventorySystem/docs/tutorial.md

 If you need help installing this version of unity please go [here](INSTALLUNITY.md) and follow the steps as needed.

+Next, you will need to have a functioning first person controller with a way to interact with objects.
+You can use your own you made or from a tutorial, follow [my tutorial]() to create one, or [download mine]().
+This tutorial will be using Unitys New Input System, however if you are confident enough the code can be easily edited to use the old system.

-Additionally, you will need basic understanding of a few intermediate programming concepts:
+Additionally, you will need basic understanding of a few intermediate programming concepts such as:
 - Dictionaries
 - Inheritance
 - Attributes
-- Unitys New Input System
 - Scriptable Objects
 - Abstract Classes
+- Interfaces
+- and More

 ## Information & Objectives
-This tutorial is quite long, if you somehow miss where you were at you can press the 3 lines in the top right to open the Outline to jump to specific points.
-Before you start the tutorial, if you would like more information about each script and function, you can click on the script header and it will take you to a seperate page where you can explore the proper documentation.
+This tutorial is quite long, if you somehow miss where you were at, you can press the 3 lines in the top right to open the Outline to jump to specific points.
+Before you start the tutorial, if you would like more information about each script, function, varable etc... you can click on the script name highlighted in blue and it will take you to a seperate page where you can explore the proper documentation.

 ## Setting up the scene
 First, you will need to create a Unity 3D project.
 This was created using the Universal 3D template with the Universal Rednder pipeline but it can be created the same using the Built-In Render Pipeline too.

 ## Scripting - Items
-> In this section, we are going to be creating a way for us to store our item data which can then be used in the inventory.
+> In this section, we are going to be creating a way for us to store our `item data` which can then be used in the `inventory`.

 ### [Inventory Item](Items/InventoryItem.md)
-To start off, we will create the base class for every item in our game.
-This class is going to contain all of the important item information needed for a functional inventory.
+To start off, we will create the `base class` for every item in our game.
+This class is going to contain all of the important `item information` needed for a functional inventory.

 > [!IMPORTANT]
-> This class is abstract and a `Scriptable Object`; You should have previous knowledge of what these things are before attempting this tutorial.
+> This `class` is `abstract` and is also a `Scriptable Object`; You should have previous knowledge of what both of these concepts are before attempting this tutorial.

 > [!NOTE]
 > This `Scriptable Object` will never be created as an asset we can use.
-All of our item types will have seperate objects that all inherit from this class.
-The abstract function at the bottom of the script will be overriden later on in our item classes order to get the item stats from each seperate item so it can be displayed in our inventory.
+All of our `item types` will have seperate scripts that all `inherit` from this `class`.
+The `abstract function` at the bottom of the script will be overriden later on in our item classes order to get the item stats from each seperate item so it can be displayed in our inventory.

 ```cs
 using UnityEngine;